osteele/osteele.com/wp/wp-content/plugins/show-me-options/readme.txt

 No more wandering around menus, just install the plugin and click options - always waiting on the same place.

+Show me Options plugin is created by <a href="http://www.prelovac.com/vladimir">Vladimir Prelovac</a>.
+Looking for <a href="http://www.prelovac.com/vladimir/services">WordPress Services</a>?

 == Installation ==